micmejia/bible-dump/AMPC/Luke/Luke 19.md

-Telling them, It is written, My house shall be a house of prayer; but you have made it a [^o]cave of robbers.
+Telling them, It is written, My house shall be a house of prayer; but you have made it a cave of robbers.